 Any legal or natural person affected by an investigation has a right to a defence counsel (Section 137 of the Code on Criminal Procedure) and it is very important that suspects seek legal representation early on.
 External counsel and company counsel may be present during dawn raids, even though the FCO does not have to wait for the arrival of any counsel to start the dawn raid.

-According to Section 146 of the Code on Criminal Procedure, any counsel can only act on behalf of one person in one and the same proceedings.
+According to Section 146 of the Code on Criminal Procedure, any counsel can only act on behalf of one person in one proceeding.
 However, an exception to this rule is accepted to the simultaneous representation of the undertaking concerned and an individual (often a director) of the same undertaking.
-If several employees from the same company require legal representation, they need separate counsel, which can be part of the same law firm.
+If several employees from the same company require legal representation, they need separate counsel, which can come from the same law firm.

-Once an undertaking and its counsel become aware of enforcement efforts, they immediately need to take the crucial decision whether the undertaking should co-operate with the FCO or defend itself.
-This decision determines every next step.
-In any case, counsel will have to engage in extensive internal fact finding in order to have a robust basis for any decision-making and to be able to analyse the best strategic approach.
+Once an undertaking and its counsel become aware of enforcement efforts, they must immediately decide whether the undertaking will co-operate with the FCO or defend itself.
+This decision determines all steps that follow.
+Regardless, a counsel will have to engage in extensive internal fact-finding in order to have a robust basis for any decisions and formulate the best strategic approach.

-If the undertaking decides to co-operate with the authority under the Leniency Notice, counsel will place a marker with the FCO as soon as possible and remain in close contact with the FCO.
-If the undertaking intends to defend itself against the allegations, the initial role of the undertaking (and counsel) is rather passive towards the authority until reception of the statement of objections.
+If the undertaking decides to co-operate with the authority under the Leniency Notice, a counsel will place a marker with the FCO (and potentially other antitrust authorities) as soon as possible and remain in close contact with the FCO.
+If the undertaking intends to defend itself against the allegations, the initial role of the undertaking (and counsel) is rather passive towards the authority until receipt of the statement of objections.

-In addition, counsel will also need to assist in ensuring that the infringement ceases effectively and instruct staff accordingly.
-This may be different in the beginning of a co-operation scenario if the FCO requests that the cartel be continued in order to guarantee the confidentiality of the investigation until further notice.
+In addition, a counsel will need to assist in ensuring that the infringement ceases effectively and instruct staff accordingly.
+This may be different in a co-operation scenario if the FCO requests that the cartel be continued in order to guarantee the confidentiality of the investigation until further notice.

-For administrative proceedings, Section 57 (1) ARC empowers the FCO to conduct all necessary investigations and collect all necessary evidence.
-In particular, the FCO can interview witnesses (Section 57 (2-6) ARC).
-The hearing of witnesses follows the general rules of the Code of Civil Procedure; iand witnesses can refuse their testimony under the conditions laid out in Sections 383 et seq of the Code on Civil Procedure (see 2.13 Other Relevant Privileges).
+The hearing of witnesses follows the general rules of the Code of Civil Procedure; witnesses can refuse their testimony under the conditions laid out in Sections 383 et seq of the Code on Civil Procedure (see 2.13 Other Relevant Privileges).
+Further details are regulated in Section 57 (2-6) of the ARC, eg, that witness statements must be recorded in writing.
+The FCO can also seize objects (including documents and data carriers) in accordance with Section 58 of the ARC.

 There is currently no general duty in fining proceedings to actively support the FCO.
-Documents only have to be provided to a restricted extent, ie, with respect to the company's turnover.
 The law does not differentiate between documents within or outside Germany.

 German law does not specifically privilege attorney-client communication.
 The German Code on Criminal Procedure does in principle acknowledge attorneys' right to refuse testimony and grants protection from the seizure of documents.
 In practice, these safeguards are only applied with regard to correspondence that is directly related to the defence in a particular case.